-Klaus (German): In general, the French people I’ve met have a bit of a “I love my vacation” culture.
-They go away and become unreachable.
-There has to be a really high work priority for their vacation plans to be cancelled.
-That’s what I’ve perceived.
+Klaus (German): In general, the French I’ve met have a bit of a “I love my vacation” culture.
+They go away and become unavailable.
+There has to be a really high work priority for their vacation plans to be canceled.
+That’s what I’ve noticed.
 It’s more of a lesson to be learned.
-They have this attitude of, “My time off is my time off, I insist and I get a lunch break, so, I’m taking my lunch break.
+They have this attitude of, “My time off is my time off, I insist on it, and I get a lunch break, so I’m going to take my lunch break.
 Work can be done, but it has to be organized differently.
-And that’s something that can inspire and frustrate at the same time if you’re not in the same boat.
+And that’s something that can be inspiring and frustrating at the same time if you’re not in the same boat.

-Themba (South African, lives and works in Canada): I found it inconceivable that the French would be so rigorous about their lunch breaks.
-They all take breaks and adhere to them without fail as if missing them would be frowned upon or a concern.
-In North America, the notion of “time is money” means that every minute counts to make an extra dollar, but the French can kindly tell the customer, « it’s my lunch break », and the customer has to come after.
-But I learned and quickly understood that the French are very sociable and like to take their break at the right time to connect with their colleagues who sometimes are already waiting to join them.
+Themba (South African, lives and works in Canada): I found it inconceivable that the French are so strict about their lunch breaks.
+They all take breaks and stick to them, as if missing them would be frowned upon or a problem.
+In North America, the notion of “time is money” means that every minute counts to make an extra dollar, but the French can politely tell the customer, “It’s my lunch break,” and the customer has to come back after.
+But I learned and quickly understood that the French are very sociable and like to take their break at the right time to catch up with their colleagues who are sometimes waiting for them.
 In Canada, you can leave work early (4:00 to 5:00 pm) if you didn’t manage to take your lunch break.

 7. Interpersonal relationships

-Elena (Romanian): Romanians, when we see each other, we ask « What city are you from?
+Elena (Romanian): Romanians, when we see each other, we ask, “What town are you from?
 Where did you go to school?
-How are your parents doing? » With the French, these questions come later, once they see that they can trust us, that we join the circle of accepted people.
+How are your parents?”
+With the French, these questions come later, when they see that they can trust us, that we belong to the circle of accepted people.
 Then there is a warm, comfortable closeness.
-I like that at some point, if they know that the collaboration will be long, they show their curiosity about traditions, places to visit.
-When a Frenchman comes to Romania for three days, we talk about work all day long, during the lunch break, or in the evening.
-But they start asking « What can we visit here?
+I like that at some point, when they know that the cooperation will be long, they show their curiosity about traditions, places to visit.
+When a Frenchman comes to Romania for three days, we talk about work all day, at lunchtime or in the evening.
+But they start asking: “What can we visit here?
 What historical remains do you have?
-What museums are there to visit?
+What museums can we visit?
 What are your traditions?”
-They could stay neutral, indifferent, but they don’t, and I like that.
+They could remain neutral, indifferent, but they don’t, and I like that.

 8. Barriers, challenges and glass ceilings